Skip to main content

 Google Gemini

 Gemini models offer strong performance at competitive pricing via Google’s OpenAI-compatible endpoint.
 The 3.x generation (late 2025+) is a major leap — Gemini 3 Flash outperforms 2.5 Pro while being 3x faster.
+Note: gemini-3-pro-preview was shut down March 9, 2026 — use gemini-3.1-pro-preview instead.
 Recommended models:

 • Stable (GA): gemini-2.5-pro (main) + gemini-2.5-flash (fast) — production-ready